Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

-***All of these below, work for me, but may damage irremediably your computer.
+***All of these below, worked for me, but may damage irremediably your computer.
 Use it at your own risk !***

 ### Repare Wifi (nothing in ''lspci'' and wifi disappearing randomly)